fluidself/dunlin/README.md

 # DECK

-DECK is a note-taking app with built-in decentralized access control.
+DECK is a notebook for crypto natives who want to capture, organize, and share complex information.
 Individuals can compile their ideas, thoughts, and notes in an interconnected context and make connections between them.
-DAOs and other communities can create knowledge bases and set up granular access control based on on-chain conditions such as ownership of an NFT or token.
+DAOs and other communities can manage projects and create knowledge bases, FAQs, and guides.
+Access to notebooks can be granted using tokens, NFTs, and blockchain identity as keys.

+## Motivation

+The problem is a sense of information overload which pervades everything we do online.
+It's hard to keep up and separating signal from noise is tricky.
+Without a good note-taking system, we are prone to miss key information, forget lessons, and fail to see the big picture.
+Private coordination and sense-making in groups that are dynamically changing—such as members of a DAO or holders of a given NFT—is difficult and the typical tools leave something to be desired.

 ## Technologies